akritiko/cohesion-alliance-declaration/README.md

 APOSTOLOS KRITIKOS

-_(answering the call of the #CohesionAlliance partner organisations for a public consultation on the new Cohesion Alliance declaration)_
+_(answering the call of the #CohesionAlliance partner organisations for a public consultation on the new Cohesion Alliance declaration published on May 9th, 2020)_

 ## Introduction